You have the right to defend rights

 Empowering and protecting human rights defenders at risk worldwide

 Have a look at our latest news

-ProtectDefenders.eu has received worrying information regarding the harassment and arrest of two defenders members of the Amalgamated Rural Teachers Union…
+ProtectDefenders.eu has received concerning information regarding the harassment of defenders in Uganda campaigning against the East African Crude Oil Pipeline…

 Reaching out to those who are most at risk